BhairaviVSD/CineMatch/README.md

 ## Dataset Overview

-The MovieLens dataset used in the CineMatch project is a substantial collection of movie ratings provided by users.
-The dataset contains information on a vast number of movies and users, enabling robust analysis and modeling for personalized movie recommendations and customer segmentation.

-- **Number of Users**: The dataset encompasses a large user base, consisting of approximately 330,000 individuals who have rated movies.
-This diverse user population provides valuable insights into user preferences and behaviors.

-- **Number of Movies**: The dataset includes an extensive catalog of movies, totaling 86,000 titles.
-Spanning various genres, release years, and popularity levels, this rich movie collection offers ample opportunities for recommending diverse and engaging content to users.
+The MovieLens dataset (ml-latest) used in the CineMatch project comprises 33,832,162 ratings from 330,975 users for 86,537 movies.
+Spanning from January 09, 1995, to July 20, 2023, the dataset offers rich insights into user preferences over nearly three decades.
+The ratings.csv file contains all the rating data, with each entry representing one user's rating of one movie.

 ## Project Structure